-The signs and symptoms of gout are almost always acute, occurring suddenly — often at night — and without warning.
+The signs and symptoms of gout almost always occur suddenly — often at night — and without warning.
 They include:

 - Intense joint pain.
 Gout usually affects the large joint of your big toe, but it can occur in your feet, ankles, knees, hands and wrists.
-The pain is likely to be most severe within the first 12 to 24 hours after it begins.
+The pain is likely to be most severe within the first four to 12 hours after it begins.

 - Lingering discomfort.
 After the most severe pain subsides, some joint discomfort may last from a few days to a few weeks.
 Later attacks are likely to last longer and affect more joints.